Code-From-Anywhere/bootcamp/the-ultimate-programmer-bootcamp.md

 That said, I'm talking to a couple of dozen of interested people (FROM ALL OVER THE WORLD, Mexico, USA, Europe, Africa), and hope to come up with a planning soon to make this happen!

 Besides the students that will follow the bootcamp, a couple of Nepalese programmers will join as well, as I'm working with them!

+### How can I apply?

+Please send the answers to all above questions to bootcamp@karsens.com or in any other medium you are communicating with me, if already.
+I will review all applications together before having an introduction call with everyone that I think aligns with the intended goal of this bootcamp.